MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Actions.md

 #### Break Loop

-Break out of a loop
+Breaks out of a loop or the current action sequence.

 ```C#
 var rootDialog = new AdaptiveDialog(nameof(AdaptiveDialog))